 COMPUTER BIBLE GAMES WITH JAVATM (Table of Contents) uses Java GUI (graphic user interface) programming concepts while providing detailed step-by-step instructions for building many fun games.
 The tutorial is appropriate for both kids and adults.
 The games built are non-violent and teach logical thinking skills.
 To grasp the concepts presented in COMPUTER BIBLE GAMES WITH JAVA, you should have experience with building Java projects and be acquainted with using the Swing control library.
-Our tutorial LEARN JAVA GUI APPLICATIONS at our sister web site will help you gain this needed exposure.
+Our tutorial LEARN JAVA GUI APPLICATIONS at our sister website, Kidware Software, will help you gain this needed exposure to the Java Swing Development Environment.

 COMPUTER BIBLE GAMES WITH JAVATM explains (in simple, easy-to-follow terms) how to build a Java game project.
 Students learn about project design, the Java Swing controls, many elements of the Java language, and how to distribute finished projects.
 Game skills learned include handling multiple players, scoring, graphics, animation, and sounds.
-The game projects built include, in increasing complexity (Game Screen Shots):
+The game projects built include, in increasing complexity:

 The product includes over 500 pages of self-study notes, all Java source code and all needed graphics and sound files.
 This tutorial is available in a PDF & Microsoft Word E-Book format.